GavenDcosta/100dayscodingchallenge-/README.md

 Day 44: I learned more ways of writing react, I also learned to declare the html in variables

-Day 45:I learned the methods to render elements in react and made a simple static webpage using react
+Day 45: I learned the methods to render elements in react and made a simple static webpage using react